AmarnathCJD/ChatGPT/README.md

 - Customizable temperature of the model.
 - Inbuilt Tokenizer for the model.
 - https Proxy support for the client.
+- Support for streaming the response via a channel.

 ## TODO
 Below are some things that need to be added to the application:

 - Implement the `internet plugin` for the `GPT` model.
 - Add support for the `top_p` parameter.
-- Add support for streaming the response via a channel.

 ## Documentation